-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing operating performance.
+Operating segments are defined as components of an enterprise about which discrete financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing operating performance.
 In consideration of ASC 280, "Segment Reporting," we are not organized around specific services or geographic regions.
-We currently operate in one service line providing scheduled flight services in accordance with our capacity purchase agreements.
+We currently operate in one service line providing scheduled flight services in accordance with our capacity purchase agreements and flight services agreement.